mylittletony/mylittletony.github.io/_posts/2015-07-31-integrating-ruckus.markdown

 This will update the icon for you and activate the radius settings.

-Head to your boxes in Cucumber Tony and go into their settings.
+Head to your boxes in CT WiFi and go into their settings.

 Then scroll down under Advanced Settings, and click on edit advanced settings.